-Then chopper knives can be reversed when worn.
+Then chopper knives can be reversed to extend life.
 When knife replacement is necessary replace the bushings, bolts and nuts.
-Consult the parts manual for further information.
+See maintenance section 10.5.2 for more information.

-9. ROW SPACING ADJUSTMENT
+8. ROW SPACING ADJUSTMENT

 The row unit spacing must match the corn row spacing for optimum performance.
 This is of greater importance with wider corn heads.
 Improper matching can result in premature wear of the snapping roll front supports and the leading edge of the snapping plates.
 The row unit spacing is set from the factory and is not designed to be adjusted afterwards.